 Hadija Dada, 55 is also very involved in the project.
 She is has 30 cows 50 sheep and and 10 goats.
 “I have taken it upon myself to be part of every tree planting exercise in my village, Bangang.
 My wish is to see the Mountain come back into its glorious days”, hadija Dada said.

 It should be noted that the Mount Bamboutos Initiative is a project to restore 35000ha of the degraded Mount Bamboutos ecosystem through the planting of 15 million trees.
 The Project that was launched in 2018 will run for 15 years.
-Its pilot phase will end in 2021.
+Its pilot phase ends in 2021.